ChrisTimperley/start-base-image/README.md

-# start-base-image
+# start_image

-Provides a base image for the versions of ArduPilot used in the START project
+This module is responsible for building and managing the Docker images for each scenario.